Azure/azure-quickstart-templates/README.md

 + Deploy to Azure button
 + Visualize button
 + Description of what the template will deploy
-+ Tags, that can be used for seach.
++ Tags, that can be used for search.
 Specify the tags comma seperated and enclosed between two back-ticks (e.g Tags: `cluster, ha, sql`)
 + *Optional: Prerequisites
 + *Optional: Description on how to use the application
 + *Optional: Notes